sbt/website/0.13/docs/offline/Combined+Pages.md

 The `config` method defines a new configuration with name `"js"` and makes it private to the project so that it is not used for publishing.
-See `/Detailed-Topics/Update-Report` for more information on selecting managed artifacts.
+See [Update Report][Update-Report] for more information on selecting managed artifacts.

 A configuration without a mapping (no `"->"`) is mapped to `"default"`